-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

-Its MORNING EDITION from NPR News.
+It's MORNING EDITION from NPR News.
 I'm Mary Louise Kelly.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

-Well hear voices from Boston and Chicago in a moment.
+We'll hear voices from Boston and Chicago in a moment.

-NPR's Sylvia Poggioli reports from Rome.
+LOUISE KELLY: NPR's Sylvia Poggioli reports from Rome.

-Unidentified Man (Priest): The washing of feet is a gesture which calls each of us to be sensitive to the needs of our brothers and sisters.
+POGGIOLI: Unidentified Man (Priest): The washing of feet is a gesture which calls each of us to be sensitive to the needs of our brothers and sisters.

 POGGIOLI: In his homilies this week, Benedict has not mentioned the scandals swirling around the Vatican's doorstep.
-But throughout Europe from Warsaw to Vienna to the Vatican itself top prelates are defending the pope from what is seen as a media campaign to smear him and the Catholic Church.
+But throughout Europe - from Warsaw to Vienna to the Vatican itself - top prelates are defending the pope from what is seen as a media campaign to smear him and the Catholic Church.

 POGGIOLI: Robert Mickens is the Vatican correspondent for the British weekly The Tablet.

-Mr. MICKENS: They really believe that they can just ride this out by flying high and not getting involved in it, just taking the hits as they may, plodding along, hoping that like everything else this is going to end up on the back pages and then disappear.
+MICKENS: They really believe that they can just ride this out by flying high and not getting involved in it, just taking the hits as they may, plodding along, hoping that like everything else this is going to end up on the back pages and then disappear.

-Sylvia Poggioli, NPR News, Rome.
+POGGIOLI: Sylvia Poggioli, NPR News, Rome.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.